1id-presales/Automation-OneLogin-SH/Terraform/PreAuth/Switch_Policy_Multi_Auth_Attempts/README.md

 The counters stored in the cache will be cleared after 60 seconds if no new Login requests are recieved.
 When the counter has been cleared the Login request will be handled as per the confioguration of the User security policy which is statically assigned to the user (i.e Push Notifications allowed once again).
 This Smart Hook can be rolled out to protect your users in phases by using a OneLogin Role to determine which users will be in scope of this Smart Hook or not. <br>
 Any users which have the **OneLogin Role** defined in the **target_ol_env.tfvars** file assigned will **BYPASS** this Smart Hook. <br>
 Start the rollout of this Smart Hook to your environment by assigning the **OneLogin Role** defined in the **target_ol_env.tfvars** file to all users (via mappings, manually or via the Admin API) and then gradually remove the Role from users to apply this protection to their accounts.    <br>
-**Always test** this Smart Hook in your **Non-Prod** environments before deploying to Production.
+**Always test** this Smart Hook in your **Non-Prod** environments before deploying to Production. <br>
 Ensure your Redis Cache server is located as close as possible to your OneLogin Envionrment for best results (e.g US AWS/Azure Regions if your OneLogin environment is on our US Shard)

 Populate the required configuration for your Smart Hook into the relevant variables in the **target_ol_env.tfvars** file.<br>
 For more details on Pre Authentication Smart Hooks please see **https://developers.onelogin.com/api-docs/2/smart-hooks/types/pre-authentication**